-So without further ado, here are some of the best vegetarian cookbooks to help you navigate breakfast, lunch, dinner, snacks and everything in between.
+Here are some of the best vegetarian cookbooks to help you navigate breakfast, lunch, dinner, snacks and everything in between.

-1. Best Vegetarian Cookbook for Beginners
+The Best Vegetarian Cookbooks for Beginners

-The Moosewood Restaurant Cooking for Health: More Than 200 New Vegetarian and Vegan Recipes for Delicious and Nutrient-Rich Dishes
+1. The Moosewood Restaurant Cooking for Health: More Than 200 New Vegetarian and Vegan Recipes for Delicious and Nutrient-Rich Dishes

 Based in Ithaca, New York, the Moosewood Restaurant has been running its natural foods kitchen since 1973.
 Known for its delicious plant-based cuisine, the Moosewood Collective has published 14 cookbooks and is considered a pioneer in the world of vegetarian cooking.

-With an emphasis on organic, local produce, you'll learn how to eat seasonally, too, helping you save a few dollars at the grocery store.
+What makes this cookbook particularly great for those new to vegetarian cuisine is that it introduces a variety of vegetables, beans, nuts and seeds and fruits.
+With an emphasis on organic, local produce, you'll learn how to eat seasonally, helping you save money at the grocery store.

-"Dozens of books have been written by the Moosewood Restaurant folks, but this is one of my favorites," says Abbie Gellman, RD, a New York City-based chef and registered dietitian.
+"Dozens of books have been written by the Moosewood Restaurant folks, but this is one of my favorites," says Abbie Gellman, RD, a New York City-based chef and dietitian.
 "Chock-full of delicious, simple recipes, this vegetarian cookbook has hundreds of recipes and meal options year-round."

 So even if you can't make it to the restaurant yourself, this cookbook will make you feel like you're truly sitting at one of their tables.

 The Best Vegetarian Cookbooks for Everyday Cooking

-Super Natural Every Day: Well-Loved Recipes from My Natural Foods Kitchen
+5. Super Natural Every Day: Well-Loved Recipes from My Natural Foods Kitchen

 You might be familiar with Heidi Swanson's timeless food blog 101 Cookbooks, where she shares vibrant dishes that celebrate seasonal produce and ingredients from different cuisines in her California kitchen.